Skip to Main Content

 Scouts covering Forbidden City to Zhangjiajie karst pillars

-Here is the layout.
-Location scouting in China runs across one of the largest and most different filming geographies on the planet.
-The imperial Beijing axis at the Forbidden City, Temple of Heaven and Summer Palace, the Shanghai Bund and Pudong skyline, the Zhangjiajie karst pillars that informed the Avatar landscapes, the Yunnan terraced rice paddies, the Silk Road desert routes through Xinjiang and Gansu, the Hainan tropical coast, the Great Wall sections from Badaling to Jinshanling, the Hengdian World Studios backlots replicating Tang and Ming dynasty build style, and the Pingyao and Hongcun walled towns that hold Ming and Qing-period stonework in original condition.
+Location scouting in China runs across one of the largest and most varied filming geographies on the planet.
+The options span the imperial Beijing axis at the Forbidden City, Temple of Heaven and Summer Palace, the Shanghai Bund and Pudong skyline, and the Zhangjiajie karst pillars that shaped the Avatar landscapes.
+They reach on to the Yunnan terraced rice paddies, the Silk Road desert routes through Xinjiang and Gansu, the Hainan tropical coast, and the Great Wall sections from Badaling to Jinshanling.
+They also include the Hengdian World Studios backlots that copy Tang and Ming dynasty style, plus the Pingyao and Hongcun walled towns that hold Ming and Qing-period stonework in its original state.

-Here is how this works in practice.
-Our scouts come out of the Beijing and Shanghai location community that services the Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures and iQIYI Pictures features along with the global units routing through CFCC, and they keep a curated database that maps each visual brief.
-Ancient palace, neon megacity, mountain karst, terraced paddy, desert dune, tropical beach, period walled town — to the verified sites that can actually deliver on permit.
-They hold named contacts at the Cultural Relics Bureau heritage admin offices, the Beijing Municipal Bureau of Radio and TV, the Shanghai Film Bureau and the provincial film bureaus that sign location-specific approvals.
+Our scouts come out of the Beijing and Shanghai location community that serves Huayi Brothers, Bona Film Group, Wanda Pictures, Alibaba Pictures, Tencent Pictures and iQIYI Pictures features, along with the global units that route through CFCC.
+They keep a curated database that maps each visual brief to the verified sites that can deliver on permit, whether the brief calls for an ancient palace, a neon megacity, a mountain karst, a terraced paddy, a desert dune, a tropical beach, or a period walled town.
+They also hold named contacts at the Cultural Relics Bureau heritage offices, the Beijing Municipal Bureau of Radio and TV, the Shanghai Film Bureau, and the provincial film bureaus that sign location-specific approvals.

-Here is how the work shapes up.
-In practice our scouts produce the brief in Mandarin and English with photo forms, video walkthroughs and the tech-access notes the line producer and DP need to lock the lookbook.
-Drone reconnaissance runs under CAAC sign-ups with a Chinese phone number.
-Beijing airspace stays heavily off-limits and most central-zone work needs special clearance.
-And the permit window for each option has the Cultural Relics Bureau lead time, the Public Security Bureau planning for road work and crowd scenes, and the sensitive-area forms that Tibet, Xinjiang and military-adjacent zones need.
+Our scouts prepare the brief in Mandarin and English, with photo files, video walkthroughs, and the tech-access notes the line producer and DP need to lock the lookbook.
+Drone surveys run under CAAC sign-ups with a Chinese phone number.
+Beijing airspace stays heavily off-limits, and most central-zone work needs special clearance.
+The permit window for each option covers the Cultural Relics Bureau lead time, the Public Security Bureau planning for road work and crowd scenes, and the sensitive-area forms that Tibet, Xinjiang and military-adjacent zones need.

-Here is how it adds up.
-The picture on the ground is more specific.
-They flag the Forbidden City and Great Wall fee structures, the Zhangjiajie and Huangshan scenic-area filming bands, the Hengdian and Qingdao backlot booking windows, the Hainan tropical-incentive footprint that the Hainan Provincial Film Bureau administers, and the Chinese New Year and Oct 1-7 Golden Week shutdown collisions that the schedule has to respect.
-Each option lands at the scout meeting with verified access, named contacts, indicative permit fees in CNY and the regulatory clock attached.
+On the ground, the detail gets sharper.
+Our scouts flag the Forbidden City and Great Wall fee structures, the Zhangjiajie and Huangshan scenic-area filming bands, and the Hengdian and Qingdao backlot booking windows.
+They also flag the Hainan tropical-incentive zone that the Hainan Provincial Film Bureau runs, plus the Chinese New Year and Oct 1-7 Golden Week shutdowns that the schedule must respect.
+Each option reaches the scout meeting with verified access, named contacts, likely permit fees in CNY, and the regulatory clock attached.

 ACT 03